Wilbur Ross At The Center Of Another Political Storm, This Time About The Weather

 "Secretary Ross has never stopped advocating for the American people," the spokesman said in a statement.

-But the episode has brought renewed attention to Ross's history of interfering with government scientists.
+But the episode has brought renewed attention to Ross' history of interfering with government scientists.

 "It's part of a pattern of deemphasizing science and facts and the truth in order to play some often naive or silly political agenda," said Beyer, who serves on the House Committee on Science, Space and Technology.
-The committee's chairwoman, Rep. Eddie Bernice Johnson, D-Texas, endorsed an investigation of the NOAA letter by the commerce department's Inspector General.
+The committee's chairwoman, Rep. Eddie Bernice Johnson, D-Texas, endorsed an investigation of the NOAA statement by the Commerce Department's inspector general.

-Ross, who also oversees the Census Bureau, previously bucked scientific experts there when he tried to include a citizenship question on the 2020 census, despite warnings that it would jeopardize an accurate headcount.
+Ross, who also oversees the Census Bureau, previously bucked scientific experts there when he tried to include a citizenship question on the 2020 census, despite warnings that it would jeopardize an accurate head count.

 "It certainly introduces uncertainties about the scientific integrity of our national statistics when you see political interference with the mission of these agencies," said John Thompson, who directed the bureau from 2013 to 2017.

 The Supreme Court ultimately blocked the citizenship question.
-In his ruling, Chief Justice John Roberts suggested the question would have been allowed if Ross had not misrepresented his motives.
-Ross claimed he was acting on a request from the Justice Department, but Roberts concluded that was a mere pretext.
+In his ruling, Chief Justice John Roberts suggested that the question would have been allowed if Ross had not misrepresented his motives.
+Ross claimed he was acting on a request from the Justice Department, but Roberts concluded that this was a mere pretext.

 The Trump administration has also been quietly purging information about climate change from government websites and replacing independent scientific advisers with industry insiders.
 Complaints about the scientific integrity of government agencies can often seem esoteric.
-But a battle over the weather service helps bring it home.
+But a battle over the National Weather Service helps bring it home.

 "Everyone knows their local TV meteorologist and understands that they get information directly from the government," said Michael Halpern of the Union of Concerned Scientists.
 "The air pollution scientists who work for EPA are a little bit more behind the scenes, but their work is just as critical to protecting the public."

-Ross hasn't only tried to skew government measurements.
-He's also tried to skew measures of his own wealth.
+Ross hasn't tried to skew only government measurements.
+He has also tried to skew measures of his own wealth.
 For years, Forbes magazine included Ross on its list of the richest Americans, estimating his fortune at $2.9 billion in 2016.
 But once he joined the administration, financial disclosures revealed Ross was really worth only a fraction of that.

 "We estimate that he is worth about $600 million," said Forbes senior editor Dan Alexander.
-"And what's sad, somebody who has been so successful and is so wealthy, still for him it wasn't enough.
+"And what's sad — somebody who has been so successful and is so wealthy, still for him it wasn't enough.
 He wanted to be seen as richer.
-[He] wanted people to think he was a billionaire and he just never was."
+[He] wanted people to think he was a billionaire, and he just never was."

-In a 2017 story about Ross's exaggerated claims of wealth, Alexander quoted longtime co-workers about the secretary's habit of bending the truth.
+In a 2017 story about Ross' exaggerated claims of wealth, Alexander quoted longtime co-workers about the secretary's habit of bending the truth.

 "At this point, people just don't trust him," Alexander said Tuesday, as the NOAA controversy was making headlines.
 "So it wasn't that much of a surprise to see that Wilbur was apparently helping cover up for misinformation about that."

-By the time Dorian's winds reached hurricane strength, Ross's credibility was in danger, even if the people of Alabama were not.
+By the time Dorian's winds reached hurricane strength, Ross' credibility was in danger, even if the people of Alabama were not.

 Mary Scott Hodgin of member station WBHM contributed to this report.